 Outdoor Play- Outdoor play gives a child an opportunity for both gross and fine motor skills and to enjoy the fresh air.
 We do go outside everyday; please dress your child appropriately.

-Pre-Kindergarten Our pre-kindergarten program is designed for children that miss the kindergarten cut-off date or who need one more year socially and/or academically before entering kindergarten.
+Pre-Kindergarten Our pre-kindergarten program is designed for children going to kindergarten the following fall.
 This program is an extension to our current preschool program with a more advanced curriculum.
-The children will continue to learn hands-on and through play just as they did at age three and four.
+The children will continue to learn hands-on and through play just as they did at age two and three.